Frequently Asked Questions

 Apostille / Certification

-These special seals are issued by the Notary Division of the SC Secretary of State.
+The Notary Division of the SC Secretary of State issues these special seals.
 Apostilles and/or certifications are often mandated for international adoption documents.
 They confirm the authenticity of the notary’s signature and expiration date.

 Dossier

-In international adoption, this refers to a set of required legal documents that are used to process the adoption of a child in his or her own country by adoptive parents.
-In some cases, it is used for the adoptive parents so that they may be granted legal custody or guardianship of the child in the foreign court, in order for the child to be brought by the adoptive parents to the U.S. for adoption.
+In international adoption, this refers to a set of required legal documents that are used by adoptive parents to process the adoption of a child in their own country.
+In some cases, it is used for the adoptive parents so that they may be granted legal custody or guardianship of the child in the foreign court so that the child can be brought by the adoptive parents to the U.S. for adoption.

 Finalization